-Prior to this offering, the holders of approximately 67,082,225 shares of our Class B common stock are entitled to certain demand registration rights, which number of shares will be reduced by the number of shares sold by the selling stockholders in this offering.
-At any time beginning on September 22, 2021, the holders of at least 30% of these shares then outstanding may request that we register the offer and sale of their shares on a registration statement on Form S-1.
+After the completion of this offering, the holders of approximately 67,082,225 shares of our Class B common stock will be entitled to certain demand registration rights.
+At any time beginning 180 days after the effectiveness of the registration statement of which this prospectus forms a part, the holders of at least 30% of these shares then outstanding may request that we register the offer and sale of their shares on a registration statement on Form S-1.
 We are obligated to effect only two such registrations.
 If we determine that it would be seriously detrimental to our stockholders to effect such a demand registration, we have the right to defer such registration, not more than twice in any twelve-month period, for a period of not more than 120 days.
 Additionally, we will not be required to effect a demand registration during the period beginning 90 days prior to our good faith estimate of the date of the filing of and ending on a date 180 days after the effectiveness of a registration statement relating to our common stock.